Exactech Lawsuit for Defective Knee Replacements

 - ExacTech Novation®

-ExacTech has asked hospitals to return these hip replacement devices to the company and not use them in any hip replacement surgery.
+ExacTech has asked hospitals to return these hip replacement devices to the company and not use them in any hip replacement procedures due to implant failure.
 People who already have these ExacTech hip replacement units in their bodies may undergo corrective surgery to remove and replace the device.

 A revision can be a painful and complicated surgery with a long recovery time.
-If you or a loved one has received an ExacTech hip replacement unit, you should contact a lawyer to discuss your legal options.
+If you or a loved one has received an ExacTech hip replacement unit, you should contact a lawyer to discuss your legal options and see if your case is eligible for one of the ExacTech recall lawsuits filed against the company.

-You can file a hip replacement lawsuit, claiming compensation for medical expenses and other losses caused due to the company's hip replacement devices.
+You might be able to file an ExacTech hip replacement lawsuit, claiming compensation for medical expenses and other losses caused due to the company's hip replacement devices.
 Until now, many patients have filed ExacTech recall lawsuits against the company.

-What Problems Are Associated With the Recalled Devices?
+What Problems Are Associated with the Recalled ExacTech Implant Devices?

-First, it's essential to understand how these implants are made.
-An average knee replacement insert has these parts:
+To understand how an implant can become defective, it's essential to know how these implants are made.
+An average knee insert has these parts:

 Tibial Tray Component

 The tibial tray component is the part that goes into your shinbone or lower leg.
-Like the femoral component, it comprises different metals, plastics, and ceramics.
+Like the femoral component, the tibial insert comprises different metals, plastics, and ceramics.

 Patellar Button Component